brclar15/tabulaCapitolina/bibliography.md

 - Burgess, Jonathan S. The tradition of the Trojan War in Homer and the epic cycle (Johns Hopkins University Press 2001)
 - Davies, Malcom.
 The Epic Cycle (Bristol Classical Press 1989)
 - Dickey, Eleanor.
 Ancient Greek Scholarship (Oxford University Press 2007)
+- Fantuzzi, Marco.
+The Greek Epic Cycle and its ancient reception : A Companion (Cambridge Universtiy Press 2015)
 - Gantz, Timothy.
 Early Greek Myth: A Guide to Literary and Artistic Sources, Vol. 1 & 2 (Johns Hopkins University Press 1996)
 - GiulianiLuca, Image and myth: a history of pictorial narration in Greek art (University of Chicago Press 2013)
 - Holmberg, Ingrid.
 The Creation of the Ancient Epic Cycle (Oral Tradition 1998) 344-348